 More important to me (the Foodie Queen) is that this burger looks, smells and tastes like a true-blue grilled hamburger.

-What makes the Lumberyard Beyond Burger memorable: When Owner Cary Redfearn predicted supply chain issues in the future, neither of us figured those chains would already be in trouble less than six months later.
+When Owner Cary Redfearn predicted supply chain issues in 2019, neither of us figured those chains would already be in trouble less than a year later.
 It’s part of the reason for his decision to carry the Beyond burger.

 On the chew factor, it’s a little denser than your common burger patty.
 It’s more like biting into a ground sirloin burger.
 Its taste, though, is so closely matched to a backyard grill burger that you can’t even discern where the scientists at Beyond Burger tried to get it right.
 (I would have loved to have been a fly on that wall.)

-Lumberyard’s Secrets: The Lumberyard serves it with a slather of tomato marmalade to keep the patty juicy, but I don’t detect the normal patty dryness that I’ve tasted in other “almost-beef” products.
+The Lumberyard serves it with a slather of tomato marmalade to keep the patty juicy, but I don’t detect the normal patty dryness that I’ve tasted in other “almost-beef” products.
 It even looks like a medium rare burger, compliments of a dash of beet juice in the manufacture.
 Topped with crisp lettuce, sprouts and tomato, it’s a hearty, fulfilling bite.

 Reunion Kitchen Classic Cheeseburger

-Probably the highest tower of them all, Scott McIntosh’s Classic Cheeseburger is more like a national monument.
+Probably the highest tower of them all, Scott McIntosh’s Classic Cheeseburger at Reunion Kitchen is more like a national monument.
 Add optional avocado, bacon or fried egg, and you have a replica of The Leaning Tower of Pisa on your hands.

-What makes the Reunion Classic Cheeseburger memorable: A half-pound patty of ground chuck serves as the base to sliced tomato, thick house-made pickle slices, crisp lettuce, melted cheese (type of cheese is your option), and crispy fried onion strips with house sauce (a house-made, spicier version of Thousand Island dressing with the restaurant’s own secret pickle relish combo), slathered on both halves of the potato bun.
+A half-pound patty of ground chuck serves as the base to sliced tomato, house-made pickle slices, crisp lettuce, melted cheese and crispy fried onion strips with house sauce (a spicier version of Thousand Island dressing).
 Avocado, fried egg and bacon are optional add-ons (2 of the 3 are pictured in my photo).

 “We served a ‘Butter Burger’ at French 75, which was actually stuffed with about a tablespoon of butter,” says McIntosh.
-“I carried that idea over with about a half tablespoon in our Reunion burger.
-It’s just enough that, when the patty hits the grill, the butter bubbles out and over and gives it that rich flavor.
+“I carried that idea over to our Reunion burger.
+When the patty hits the grill, the butter bubbles out and over and gives it that rich flavor.”